xinjiav2/portblog/navigation/documentationtri3.md

  - APIs Including API adaption and API creation <br>
  - Lead Documenter - very ironic considering that I am not using tailwind for this documentation. <br>
  - Experimentation <br>
+ - Developing our Platformer Game Engine <br>

+I have also included many other things that were not explicitly mentioned, however were done last trimester.
+Examples include: <br>
+ - N@tM Feedback <br>
+ - Reflections and Next Steps <br>
+ - Tinkers (kinda...) <br>

 # Two Player System: <br>
  - For our two player system, I modified the `Player.js` file to allow for two players to control the same character.